*This post contains affiliate links.

 - Everyday Yoga (large selection of color photo poses)

-Whether or not you choose to add yoga to your list, remember to make your list!
+Whether or not you choose to add my basic guide to yoga on your list, remember to make your list!
 What are the ways that help you deal with pain and stress?
 Write your list down and add to it often so that you can find peace during a difficult situation.

 You’ve got this!